WangZihan-TBSI/zh-wang.top/content/authors/admin/_index.md

 highlight_name: true
 ---

-Zihan Wang recently recieved his Ph.D. degree of Data Science and Information Technology at Tsinghua University.
+Zihan Wang recently recieved his appointment as postdoctoral reseacher at the University of California, Berkeley, Department of Mechanical Engineering.
 His research interests include soft sensors, soft robotics, signal processing and machine learning.
-He leads the soft robot sensing in his group, which develops e-skins for soft robots proprioceptive sensing.
+He leads the soft sensors research in his group, which develops e-skins for soft robots and humans.
 {style="text-align: justify;"}